-A certified copy is a copy of any articles or forms filed with the state which have been certified by the state.
+A certified copy is a copy of any articles or forms filed with and certified by the state.

-Often, a certified copy can be ordered at the time of filing, or is automatically sent when the articles have been filed.
+Often, certified copies can be ordered at the time of filing, or is automatically sent when the articles have been filed.
 In certain situations, a certified copy of a document might be required and have date provisions.
-As an example, if you are foreign filing a corporation into Illinois, they require you to have a certified copy of the articles of incorporation from the last 90 days.
+As an example, if you are foreign filing a corporation in Illinois, you are required to have a certified copy of the articles of incorporation from the last 90 days.
 These can be ordered through third party companies, but at a premium cost.
 They should always be ordered directly from the Secretary of State.

 Why would I need a certified copy?

 - Foreign filing your entity into another state (depending on the state)